As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Elderberries work to strengthen immunity by slowing down the production of cytokines.
 These are a hormone-like substance in the body that causes inflammation, especially in influenza and arthritis.

 Taking elderberry regularly during cold and flu season can be hugely beneficial.
-Some studies have even shown that taking elderberry can prevent infection completely if taken regularly before contracting any infection.

 Even WebMD, an authority health site, acknowledges the benefits of elderberry for boosting the immune system and taming inflammation.